 Talent dips a pipette tip in agarose on a heat block machine set to 42°C.

 The pipette tip applies the agarose to the area of the craniotomy.
-Videographer note:
+Videographer note: Use second take

 Apply a round, 3-millimeter glass coverslip onto the agarose gel layer [1-SCOPE].
 Remove all bubbles between the coverslip and the agarose gel layer by pouring an excess of agarose gel between them [2-CU].
 Use tweezers to remove the excess gel protruding from under the coverslip [3-SCOPE].